theimowski/master-thesis/docs/section-research.md

 While the technique may be a sufficient solution for smaller problems, when applied to large and complex systems, code very easily gets hard to maintain.

 Among various approaches to asynchronous programming, there is one that abstracts away the concept of asynchrony from the actual flow of program.
-It is called **future**, also known as **promise** or **asynchronous workflow** in different programming languages.
+In F# it is called **asynchronous workflow** and is represented with generic `Async` type, but the term is also known as **future** or **promise** in different programming languages.
 This approach bypasses callbacks in a clever way, resulting in code that is easier to read and reason about.
+It originates from the functional paradigm, and can prove helpful when developing client-server architecture {{{eriksen2013your}}}:

-Futures in conjunction with services and filters present a powerful programming model for building safe, modular, and efficient server software {{{eriksen2013your}}}.
+>> *"Futures in conjunction with services and filters present a powerful programming model for building safe, modular, and efficient server software."*
-All those concepts originate from the functional paradigm and that is why utilizing functions can be helpful for developing client-server architecture.
-In F# language there is a type called `Async`, which represents **asynchronous workflow**.

 ### Parametric polymorphism